Marico Limited Max Pain Analysis

 Max pain theory suggests the underlying tends to gravitate toward the max pain strike as expiry approaches, because option writers (who have the capital and hedging ability) can influence spot price.
 It's more reliable within 1 week of expiry and for liquid stocks like Marico Limited.
 It should be used with other signals, not in isolation.

-Marico Limited's max pain is unchanged from the previous session.
+Marico Limited's max pain shifted up by ₹5 from the previous session.
 Max pain shifts indicate that option writers are adjusting their positions — a rising max pain is modestly bullish; falling is modestly bearish.